echwaadams/Quotes-Web-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Installation/Setup instruction
+Open Terminal

+git clone

+cd Quotes-Web-App

+Using your prefered text editor

+## Technologies Used
+HTML5
+CSS
+AngularCLI
+Boostrap

+## Known Bugs
+Add quote property does not work properly.

+## Contact Information
+If you have any question or contributions, please email me at adamsechwa18@gmail.com

+## License
+MIT LICENSE Copyright (c) 2021 Adams Echwa